 UNITS "kb/s"

-MAX-ACCESS read-only
+MAX-ACCESS read-write

 STATUS current

 DESCRIPTION

 "This is a control variable.

 It is written by the SME after the AP receives the permissions for the non-AP STA from the SSPN Interface.

 This attribute indicates the maximum authorized data rate which the non-AP STA may transmit group addressed frames to an AP.
 If this rate is exceeded, the AP should police the flows.
 The value '4294967295', which is the default value, means that the SSP is not requesting the AP to limit the multicast data rate used by the non-AP STA."